HL7/fhir-qi-core/input/pages/index.md

 extensions will not create future conflicts.
 Other initiatives that the QI-Core effort is aligning with include the [Clinical Information Modeling Initiative (CIMI)](https://www.hl7.org/Special/Committees/cimi/overview.cfm) and [Graphite Health](https://www.graphitehealth.io/).

-For the [Occupational Data Health (ODH)](http://hl7.org/fhir/us/odh/index.html) effort, quality improvement applications should use version 1.3 as it depends on the same version of US Core 5.0.1.
-The [following is an example](Observation-example-odh.html) how occupational data can be added to a stratified measure (e.g. breast cancer screening, colorectal cancer screening) by high risk occupations.
-It can provide a way to reference [ODH Usual Work observation](http://hl7.org/fhir/us/odh/StructureDefinition-odh-UsualWork.html) using [QICore Observation profile](StructureDefinition-qicore-observation.html) (i.e., a single observation).
-If one were representing an evaluation tool that includes multiple ODH items, the [QICore Observation Survey](StructureDefinition-qicore-observation-survey.html) profile would be appropriate.

 In addition, the QI-Core effort *continues* to update the mapping from QDM to QI-Core such that a CQL-based artifact written with QDM as the model would be executable against a QI-Core compliant FHIR endpoint.